-Over the last two years, we have conducted five program sessions with an average cohort size of eight and completion rate of 93%.
-Of those that graduated, 64% have launched their careers and entered the workforce.
+Over the last three years, we have conducted seven program sessions with an average cohort size of seven and completion rate of 92%.
+Of those that graduated, 77% have launched their careers and entered the workforce.
 Their names, faces, and voices are now known, seen, and heard in many workplaces.
-The annual salary and benefits of the 21 newly employed (subset of 64%) is $1.46M.
+The annual salary and benefits of the 37 newly employed (subset of 77%) is $2.41M.

 “The program gave me a platform to demonstrate and practice highly marketable tech skills in a setting similar to a modern workplace and offered me support and encouragement as I transitioned into my new job.
 That was very valuable to me because I knew I had somewhere to go if I needed to brainstorm how to advocate for myself.”